tikv/rfcs/text/0090-tikv-gc.md

 1. Get GC safe point from PD regularly.
 2. Deletion will be triggered in CompactionFilter and GcTask thread;

-## New GC worker architecture
+## New GC worker implementation
 In a TiKV cluster without TiDB nodes , there are a few different points as follows:
-1. We need to move GC worker into another node role.
+1. We need to move GC worker into another component.
-2. For [API V2](https://github.com/tikv/rfcs/blob/master/text/0069-api-v2.md) .It need gc the earlier version in default cf. But Txn GC worker process will be triggered by WriteCompactionFilter of write cf.
+2. For [API V2](https://github.com/tikv/rfcs/blob/master/text/0069-api-v2.md) , it need gc the earlier version in default cf. But Txn GC worker process will be triggered by WriteCompactionFilter of write cf.
 3. RawKV encoded code is different with Txn data in TiDB.

 So we designed a new GC architecture and process for TiKV cluster.It will be extended on the original interface to support the RawKV MVCC GC.
 For the original TiDB scenario, the old GC implementation can be used first.

 ## Detailed design
 For support RawKV GC in TiKV cluster deploy without TiDB nodes.
-1. Add a new node role instead of GC worker in TiDB nodes.
+1. Add a new component instead of GC worker in TiDB nodes.
-   - Why we choose to create a new node role:
+   - Why we choose to create a new component:
      - IF we add GC Worker in PD: It will cause the problem of client-go circular dependency.
      - IF we add GC Worker in TiKV: Because the logic required by GC worker is well implemented in client-go, but it is missing in client-rust, adding the implementation of GC worker in TiKV will increase more development work.

       So after discussion, we decided to add a new role for GC Worker.
      - It's mainly to regularly calculates a new timestamp called "GC safe point", and push the safe point to PD.
      - It is implemented in golang, which is convenient to call the interface of client-go.
      - The code of new GC worker, will be added into [tikv/migration](https://github.com/tikv/migration)
      - the GC Worker configuration in config/gc_worker_conf.toml file.
      - The default interval for generating GC safepoint is still '10m0s'.